 These drained HP will gradually recover as you gain experience, eventually being restored entirely.
 The worse the drain, the longer it'll take to work off the effect; be especially wary when fighting while heavily drained.

 Late-game characters that have had the misfortune to be heavily drained may wish to seek out a relatively non-threatening side branch (such as the Elven Halls) in order to recover some of their health.
-Of course, gaining more experience in a challenging branch will removing the draining more quickly.
+Of course, gaining more experience in a challenging branch tends to remove the draining more quickly.

 Draining from the brand and spells count as necromancy, and as such can be reduced with negative energy resistance; damage and draining are reduced by 50/75/100%, depending on how many ranks of resistance you have.